 EPA estimated state-level domestic wastewater treatment and discharge emissions (CH4) using a simplified approach to apportion the national emission estimates to each state based on population (i.e., Approach 2 as defined in the Introduction to this report) and state-level septic data.
-In this method, EPA accessed historical U.S. Census data to compile state-level population data for each year of the inventory (1990-1999: U.S. Census Bureau 2002; 2000-2009: U.S. Census Bureau 2011; 2010-2021: U.S. Census Bureau 2021a, 2021b, 2022; Instituto de Estadísticas de Puerto Rico 2021).
-NEBRA (2022) reported the percent of population associated with septic systems by state for 2018.
-This percentage was multiplied by the 2018 state-level population and then divided by the total summed national population to estimate the percent of the national population with a septic system in each state and territory in 2018.
-These state-level percentages were then used for the remainder of the timeseries, as shown in Appendix F, Table F-6.
+In this method, EPA accessed historical U.S. Census data to compile state-level population data for each year of the inventory (1990-1999: U.S. Census Bureau 2002; 2000-2009: U.S. Census Bureau 2011; 2010-2021: U.S. Census Bureau 2021a, 2021b, 2022, 2023; Instituto de Estadísticas de Puerto Rico 2021).
+The U.S. Census Bureau (1990) and NEBRA (2022) reported the percentage of the population associated with septic systems in each state for 1990 and 2018, respectively.
+These percentages were multiplied by the 1990 and 2018 state-level population and then divided by the total summed national population to estimate the percentage of the national population with a septic system in each state and territory in 1990 and 2018.
+The state-level percentages for 1991-2017 were linearly interpolated between 1990 and 2018, and the remainder of the time series was set equal to 2018, as shown in Appendix F, Table F-6.

-EPA calculated state- and territory-level emissions by multiplying the proportion of the U.S. population on centralized treatment or septic systems in each state or territory by the national CH4 and N2O emissions for each year of the time series.
+EPA calculated state- and territory-level emissions by multiplying the proportion of the U.S. population on centralized treatment or septic systems in each state or territory by the national CH_4 and N_2O emissions for each year of the time series.